 Who is this course for?

-On this course we will develop your current mountaineering skills and adapt them to the alpine environment, so you need good fitness and sufficient prior experience: to take part you should be at Tech Level 2 and Fitness Level 2/3 (see our Fitness/Experience guidelines).
-You need good general fitness and previous experience using an axe/crampons (eg Scottish grade I/II climbs, alpine climbs), and also rock climbing experience to V Diff standard, gained in either the UK or on a previous Alpine trip.
-This course makes a perfect follow on to our Alpine Mountaineering Course.
+To take part you should be at Tech Level 2 and Fitness Level 2 (see our Fitness/Experience guidelines).
+You need good general fitness and previous experience using an axe/crampons (eg Scottish grade I/II climbs or snowy alpine terrain), and also rock climbing experience to around V Diff standard, including sound belaying skills.
+This course makes a perfect follow on to our Level 1 Alpine Mountaineering Course.

 Important areas covered include glacier travel, moving together, crevasse rescue, rock climbing and anchor selection, route choice and planning, navigation, weather and hazard evaluation.
 The program has been carefully planned to maximise climbing time, whilst visiting two contrasting alpine regions – Chamonix in France and the Saas Valley in Switzerland.
 We’ve done this to make it an interesting and varied trip, but also because climbing in a wide variety of alpine terrain and visiting different mountain ranges is the best (and most enjoyable!) way to build your skills, confidence and experience.
-In the second half of the week, we’ll put everything into practice by making an ascent of the SE Ridge of the Weissmies, which is a memorable route on a classic Swiss 4000er.
+In the second half of the week, we’ll put everything into practice by making an ascent of the SE Ridge of the Weissmiess, which is a memorable route on a classic Swiss 4000er.

 - Full 6 day program